DaniRuizPerez/AutomaticReasoning/8Puzzle/README.md

 8puzzle solver by heuristic search
 ============

 This 8puzzle solver by heuristic search is one of the projects that I developed for the Intelligent Systems course in the sophomore year of my BSc in computer science at UDC (Spain).
-With the help of some code extracted directly from the Russell&Norvig03's book, my partner and I developed a suitable heuristic and Greedy, BSF, DSF and A* can be used to perform the search.
+With the help of some code extracted directly from the Russell&Norvig03's book, my partner and I developed a suitable heuristic and Greedy, BSF, DSF and A* can be used to perform the search.The selected heuristic is the taxicab distance (distance in rows plus distance in columns).
 The object of the puzzle is to place the tiles in order by making sliding moves that use the empty space

 <p align="center">